Teradata/r-driver/README.md

 MAC                           | `HmacSHA256`         | Specifies the message authentication code (MAC) algorithm `HmacSHA1` or `HmacSHA256`.
 PasswordEncryptionKeyFileName | `PassKey.properties` | Specifies a filename in the current directory, a relative pathname, or an absolute pathname.
 The file is created by this program.
 If the file already exists, it will be overwritten by the new file.
 EncryptedPasswordFileName     | `EncPass.properties` | Specifies a filename in the current directory, a relative pathname, or an absolute pathname.
 The filename or pathname that must differ from the PasswordEncryptionKeyFileName.
 The file is created by this program.
 If the file already exists, it will be overwritten by the new file.
-Hostname                      | `whomooz`            | Specifies the Teradata Database hostname.
+Hostname                      | `whomooz`            | Specifies the database hostname.
-Username                      | `guest`              | Specifies the Teradata Database username.
+Username                      | `guest`              | Specifies the database username.
-Password                      | `please`             | Specifies the Teradata Database password to be encrypted.
+Password                      | `please`             | Specifies the database password to be encrypted.
 Unicode characters in the password can be specified with the `\u`*XXXX* escape sequence.

 #### Example Command

-The TJEncryptPassword program uses the Teradata SQL Driver for R to log on to the specified Teradata Database using the encrypted password, so the Teradata SQL Driver for R must already be installed.
+The TJEncryptPassword program uses the driver to log on to the specified database using the encrypted password, so the driver must already be installed.

 The following command assume that the `TJEncryptPassword.R` program file is located in the current directory.
-When the Teradata SQL Driver for R is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.
+When the driver is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.
 Change your current directory to the `teradatasql/samples` directory under your R library directory.

 The following example command illustrates using a 256-bit AES key, and using the HmacSHA256 algorithm.

     Rscript TJEncryptPassword.R AES/CBC/NoPadding 256 HmacSHA256 PassKey.properties EncPass.properties whomooz guest please

 #### Password Encryption Key File Format

+You are not required to use the TJEncryptPassword program to create the files containing the password encryption key and encrypted password.
+You can develop your own software to create the necessary files, but the files must match the format expected by the driver.

 The password encryption key file is a text file in Java Properties file format, using the ISO 8859-1 character encoding.